Campbell University: Athletics

-Campbell completed the John W. Pope Convocation Center, an athletic complex for basketball, volleyball and wrestling.
-The facility houses a game basketball court, practice basketball court, practice wrestling room, varsity weight room, student fitness center, plethora of locker rooms, and the Department of Exercise Science.
-The wrestling team and the volleyball team both have matches and games on the main basketball court.
+In 2008, Campbell completed the John W. Pope Jr. Convocation Center, an athletic complex for basketball, volleyball and wrestling.
+The facility houses a game basketball court, practice basketball court, practice wrestling room, varsity weight room, student fitness center, locker rooms, and the Department of Exercise Science.
+The wrestling team and the volleyball team both host matches on the main basketball court.

 Student Government Association

 The SGA serves as the voice of the student body of Campbell University.
-The organization consists of 45 members; 9 from each class and a 9 member Executive Council.
+The organization consists of 45 members: nine from each class and a nine-member Executive Council.
 The SGA conducts the Annual Christmas Tree Lighting, passes resolutions to voice student concerns, and allows students a forum to share their voice with administration.

 Pine Burr

-The Pine Burr is Campbell University's yearbook, published every year in the spring and given out for free to the students before final exams.
+The Pine Burr is Campbell University's yearbook, published every spring and given out for free to the students before final exams.

 The Lyricist

 The Lyricist is Campbell University's literary magazine, featuring poetry and prose from students and statewide contributors.